Suzanne Karpelès: Life in Cambodia

 In 1925 in Phnom Penh, the King of Cambodia made Karpelès the first curator of his newly founded Royal Library.
 In that position, her first tasks were to collect, classify, preserve and publicize the library's treasures.
 To expand public knowledge of the library's holdings even more, in 1929, she suggested the establishment of a new institution dedicated to the study of Buddhism.
 Founded jointly by both Cambodia and Laos in 1930 as the Buddhist Institute of Cambodia, she was named its first secretary-general.
-The Royal Library of Phnom Penh (now the National Library) and a similar royal library created at the same time in Luang Prabang, Laos, were both charted with very specific missions: to collect and conserve existing texts.
+The Royal Library of Phnom Penh (now the National Library) and a similar royal library created at the same time in Luang Prabang, Laos, were both chartered with very specific missions: to collect and conserve existing texts.

 Karpelès's scope of work expanded greatly.
 She became the chief publications officer for the École Supérieure de Pāli, and she also enabled regular broadcasts of programs about Buddhism on state radio.
 She published the country's first Buddhist periodical, started a mobile library project and arranged for the distribution of the Tipiṭaka (the Pāli Canon) in Khmer script to every monastery in the Cambodia.

 With the start of World War II in 1940, Karpelès was one of 15 Jews living in Cambodia who were forced from their employment by the pro-Nazi Vichy-French government.
 She was reinstated when the war ended.
 From that time until her retirement, she traveled between France and Cambodia, "continuing to make important contributions to Buddhism."